-1. The ICI Advisory Opinion and the HCI Judgment in Mara'abe
+1. The ICJ Advisory Opinion and the HCJ Judgment in Mara'abe

-21 While the Beit Sourik case and other petitions against the separation barrier were still pending in Israel, the ICJ was asked by the General Assembly of the United Nations (\rightarrow United Nations, General Assembly) to give an advisory opinion on the following question:
+21. While the Beit Sourik case and other petitions against the separation barrier were still pending in Israel, the International Court of Justice (ICJ) was asked by the General Assembly of the United Nations to give an advisory opinion on the following question: